An Honest Duolingo Review

 The official courses are created by Memrise, and they all follow a similar pattern and must meet a certain quality standard.
 Currently, there are official Memrise courses for 18 different languages, including two different variants of Spanish and Portuguese.

 There are community courses for many other languages, but be aware that the quality of these varies dramatically.
 Anyone who signs up for a Memrise account can create a community course.

 Often, these are meant to be personal study aids to accompany an outside course or textbook.
 In my experience, many of them are unusable as a stand-alone study tool.
 I tried several community Hindi courses on Memrise, and they were all pretty useless.

 Eventually I discovered Drops, which is clearly the best Hindi language learning app I’ve found, and I gave up on Memrise for Hindi.

 I’m still using it for Russian, however.
 Unlike the Hindi courses, the Russian course is an official Memrise course, so I’m confident that the content is accurate.
 Although, like with Lingodeer, I sometimes come across an unusual phrase or two …

-Here’s hoping I won’t need to use that sentence when I travel across Russia on the Trans-Mongolia train later this year.
+Here’s hoping I won’t need to use that sentence when I travel across Russia on the Trans-Mongolia train in the summer of 2019.

-If Lingodeer had a level 2 Russian course, I would probably use that instead, but they don’t.
-Or at least not yet.
+If Lingodeer had a level 2 Russian course, I would probably use that instead, but for now they just have level 1.
 Memrise has seven different levels in Russian, and I’m currently working my way through the fourth level.

 So far, for my language level, Memrise has been the best app to learn Russian of the ones I’ve tried.
 It’s mostly just for building vocabulary, though.